CPernet/ReproducibleQuantitativeDataScience/README.md

 ### Course work

 Improve code you are using based on the concepts and tools reviewed over the 4 days: from version control and better inline documentation, to functionalization and modern computational statistics.
-Make a 10 minutes presentation summarizing all of your course works and what measures you have taken to improve reproducibility in your PhD.
+Make a 10 minutes presentation summarizing all of your course works and what measures you have taken to improve reproducibility in your PhD (including work from session 1).

 ## Part 3

 ### Day 5 - Data sharing

 - The ‘data’ cycle, sharing from raw data to figures - lecture (1h, CP, MG)
-- Reproducible publishing - a case study (1.30h, NS)
+- Reproducible publishing - [a case study](https://preprint.neurolibre.org/10.55458/neurolibre.00014/) (1.30h, NS)
 - Presentations and discussions/social event (drinks and pizza 4h)